Tate St Ives - Modern Art, Beautiful Views & Family Friendly Fun

 The Tate St Ives sits overlooking Porthmeor Beach in the old gas works building.
 It has lots of modern art, holds exhibitions, talks and events.
 In the school holidays there are art sessions for the children which are brilliant.
 They also have a lovely cafe and shop.

-The Things I Love About The Tate St Ives
+Things We Love About The Tate St Ives

 - Works by local artists.
-This I get.
-Okay, some of them are quite abstract, but when you put them into the context of the scenery and life around St Ives, they start to resonate with me.
-I love the Ben Nicholson, Alfred Wallis, Barbara Hepworth, Wilhelmina Barns-Graham and Patrick Heron works.
+We love the Ben Nicholson, Alfred Wallis, Barbara Hepworth, Wilhelmina Barns-Graham and Patrick Heron works.
 Also Terry Frost, Bernard Leach and Peter Lanyon.

 - Works by very famous artists.
 There are impressive works by Matisse, Mondrian, Henry Moore and Picasso.